WangTingZheng/gameshell-nwjs/README.md

 ```
 **Note**: After the app runing, you must minsize the window by hand to let app display in normal size
 ### run in Gameshell
+after install or create demo, please roload the lanucher, you will see a app named NWJS in the desktop.

+Entry application, you will see `NWjs app is running`, if you want to exit, press the `MENU` button